foucist/tagmv/README.md

     ~/t/tag1-/tag2-/tag3-/

-As you tag more files and folders, it will order the tag directories according to the most popular tags, keeping things organized for you.
+As you tag more files and folders, it will re-order the tag directories by the most commonly used tags, keeping your files automatically organized for you.

 ## Current features

-Default directory is "~/t/" (not configurable yet, oops)
+Default root directory for all your tagged files is `~/t/` (not configurable yet)

+## Configuration

+Configuration file: `~/.tagmv.yml`

-Supports top level tags - so that you can "pin" certain tags to be the top level directory
+Supports top level tags - so that you can "pin" certain tags to always show as the top level directories within `~/t/`

-Config file: ~/.tagmv.yml   currently supports the top level tags (no easy way to update config yet)
+## Commands

+`-d, --dry-run` Check to see what gets moved where

+`-r, --reorder` **[default]** Move everything in `~/t/` into order of tag usage (example: `tagmv -r`)

+`-s, --skip-reorder` Skip reorder (e.g. you are editing tagged files and don't want them moved around yet)

+`-t, --tags *tags` Tags for your files or directories, as many as you want

 ## Upcoming features